douglas-wesley/douglas-wesley/README.md

-<h1 align="center">Hello! 👋 I'm Douglas Wesley</h1>
+<h1 align="center">Hello!
+I'm Douglas Wesley</h1>

 <p align="center">
-  💻 Information Systems Student | 🚀 Passionate About Technology and Development
+  I'm a backend developer focused on building APIs RESTful using Python with Django or Java with Spring Boot.
+I'm currently pursuing a degree in Information Systems at the Federal Rural University of Pernambuco in Recife.
 </p>

 ---